10 10 / 2012

 Step 8: Read directions.
 Pattern calls for twisted German cast on.

 Step 9: Rethink all life decisions.

 Step 10: Grab a beer, this is going to be a long night.

 29 7 / 2012

-stitchesandwords asked: I love those socks, what pattern did you use?
+stitchesandwords said: I love those socks, what pattern did you use?

 Thanks!
 It’s my own pattern.
 I have shoddy notes on my ravelry page about it, but here you go anyway:

 Increase toe until there are 72 stitches (36 on each needle)

 Start 3x1 (3 knit, 1 purl) until heel (about 1 1/2 from your heel if you try it on.)

 Short row heel: 12 stitches unworked for heel before increasing (the short rows) again.